LogoCoreless DC Motor

 TopicNew factApplicable conditionDecision effectCertainty

-Driver voltage floorDRV8833 is 2.7V-10.8V; UVLO events disable the bridge below threshold.Applies when the design uses DRV8833-class drivers for brushed control.Single-cell 1.5V rail is a boundary/counterexample unless boosted or changed.Known
+Driver voltage floorDRV8833 is 2.7V-10.8V with UVLO around 2.6V (falling).Applies when the design uses DRV8833-class drivers for brushed control.Single-cell 1.5V rail is a boundary/counterexample unless boosted or changed.Known

 Lower-voltage driver optionDRV8212 supports 1.65V-11V operating range.Still requires rail headroom above brownout and startup transient droop.1.5V designs need dropout margin verification before selecting this path.Known with boundary